jellebecude/getting-started-scan/README.md

 ### 1.2.2.
 Visual Studio Code

 Open a new (empty) VS Code Window and go to the Explorer (Ctrl+Shift+E).
 Click on Clone Respository and enter the repository’s URL: <https://gitlab.com/hu-hc/jcr/jcr-getting-started>.
 Login in to GitLab by using your personal access token.
-When the files are loaded, respond to the notice in the left corner and open the cloned repository.
+When the files are loaded, respond to the notice in the right corner and open the cloned repository.

 ## 1.3.
 Install and setup Docker Desktop